Westwood-Robotics/DAnTE_V2/README.md

 # DAnTE_V2
 Controller software for Westwood Robotics DAnTE V2

-Firmware version 0.1.2
+Firmware version 0.1.3

 ## Hardware
-#### 1. DAnTE_V2
+### 1. DAnTE_V2

+The current version of DAnTE is V2 and there is also a 2-fingered variant (DAnTE-2F) developed for customers.

-The current version of DAnTE V2 has three fingers: (start from the fixed finger and count clockwise when looking at the palm from the top) THUMB, INDEX, INDEX_M.
+The regular version of DAnTE has three fingers: (start from the fixed finger and count clockwise when looking at the palm from the top) THUMB, INDEX, INDEX_M.
 All fingers has 3 joints, 2 DoF and are under actuated, driven by one Koala BEAR V2 actuator by Westwood Robotics.
 The INDEX and INDEX_M fingers are mirrored to each other, and are mirrorly coupled and driven by a single Dynamixel servo motor by Robotis so that they can respectively rotate along their axis perpendicular to the palm.
 The BEARs communicate with controlling device via Westwood Robotics USB2BEAR dangle, and an ordinary RS232 device is needed for the Dynamixel.

 Each finger has an external encoder (12bit Encoder-R12S10 by Westwood Robotics) at the base joint (MCP joint) of the finger.
 Absolute kinematics of a finger can be acquired when combine the external encoder reading and the BEAR position reading.
 The encoders use SPI protocal to communicate with controlling device.

+DAnTE-2F only has INDEX and INDEX_M fingers mirrored to each other and they are not able to rotate along their axis perpendicular to the palm, thus DAnTE-2F is always in "Pinch" gesture.

 DAnTE_V2 takes 9~12V DC power supply.
 Lower voltage will cause hardware fault while higher voltage will cause hardware damage upon power up.

-#### 2. Controlling Device
+### 2. Controlling Device

 This current DAnTE firmware is only written in Python 3 thus a computer with Python 3 environment is required.